gbdev/gb-asm-tutorial/src/part3/object-pools.md

 2. X - Where they are horizontally
 3. Y (low) - The lower byte of their 16-bit (scaled) y position
 4. Y (high) - The higher byte of their 16-bit (scaled) y position
-5. Speed - How Fast they move
+5. Speed - How fast they move
 6. Health - How many bullets they can take

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/main.asm:w-enemies}}